nextpyp/prismpyp/docs/metadata.md

       --cryosparc-path example_data/J7_exposures_accepted_exported.cs
    ```

+   !!! note

-   > You can omit `--cryosparc-path` if you do not need **relative ice thickness** visualization.
+      You can omit `--cryosparc-path` if you do not need **relative ice thickness** visualization.

 === "cryoSPARC"

    To build metadata directly from **CryoSPARC** outputs, you’ll need data from the `Import`, `Patch CTF Estimation`, and `CTFFIND4` jobs.

-   > For the test dataset (EMPIAR-10379), the deposited data already contains aligned micrographs, so you can skip motion correction.
+   For the test dataset (EMPIAR-10379), the deposited data already contains aligned micrographs, so you can skip motion correction.

    a.
 Export the outputs of the following jobs and note their locations:
       - **Import Micrographs** → `J1`